ENTP: Encoder-only Next Token Prediction: RASP Algorithms

 Hence, if we are trying to learn a causal or auto-regressive model, it suffices to learn the sequence function that generates it.
 Thus in this paper, we focus on the type of sequence functions that encoders versus decoders can learn and express.

 \paragraph{Encoders and Decoders.} We will use the letters $\mathcal E$ and $\mathcal D$ respectively to refer to encoders and decoders.
-In this paper, both models refer to variants of the Transformer architecture introduced in \cite{vaswani2023attentionneed}, where the only difference lies in the masking used on the attention scores (decoder uses a causal mask while encoder allows full attention, as illustrated in \Cref{fig:ced}).
-The model size of a Transformer is determined by two parameters: \begin{itemize} \item $L$: number of Transformer blocks. \item $D$: embedding dimension. \end{itemize} As Transformers are sequence-to-sequence maps, we will use subscript notation where $\mathcal T(x_1,\dots,x_n)_i$ denotes the $i$'th value in the output sequence.
+In this paper, both models refer to variants of the Transformer architecture introduced in \citet{vaswani2023attentionneed}, where the only difference lies in the masking used on the attention scores (decoder uses a causal mask while encoder allows full attention, as illustrated in \Cref{fig:ced}).

+The model size of a Transformer is determined by two parameters: \begin{itemize} \itemsep{0.1em} \item $L$: number of Transformer blocks. \item $D$: embedding dimension. \end{itemize} As Transformers are sequence-to-sequence maps, we will use subscript notation where $\mathcal T(x_1,\mydots,x_n)_i$ denotes the $i$'th value in the output sequence.
 We also allow our models the option to use positional embeddings.
 Tilde-notation i.e.~$\widetilde{\mathcal E}$ and $\widetilde{\mathcal D}$ will denote models that do not use positional embeddings.
-For token embeddings $x_1,\dots,x_n$ and positional embeddings $p_1,\dots,p_n$:
+For token embeddings $x_1,\mydots,x_n$ and positional embeddings $p_1,\mydots,p_n$:

-In our experiments, we will use encoder and decoder models that have access to trainable positional embeddings. \paragraph{Encoder and Decoders as Causal Models.} Given encoder $\mathcal E$ and decoder $\mathcal D,$ we can associate them with sequence-to-token functions as follows:
+In our experiments, we will use encoder and decoder models that have access to trainable positional embeddings.

+\paragraph{Encoder and Decoders as Causal Models.} Given encoder $\mathcal E$ and decoder $\mathcal D,$ we can associate them with sequence-to-token functions as follows: